WordPress Security Audit: 8 Steps For Securing WordPress Website

 Checklist For WordPress Security Audit

-- Themes – Delete Extra WordPress Themes Installed.
-Keep only the active theme on your site and ensure your using the latest version available.
+5. Themes – Delete Extra WordPress Themes Installed.
+Keep only the active theme on your site and ensure you use the latest version available.

 6. Web Host – Evaluate your current hosting provider and plan.
 We recommend using trusted web hosts and a dedicated server plan.

 7. FTP – Check users who have FTP access.
 Grant access only to those who need it.